wonsunahn-autograder/CS1632_Fall2019/deliverables/5/README.md

 The second argument "luck" or "skill" decides whether individual beans will use luck or skill in navigating the bean machine.

 Let's do some exploratory testing.
-I have provided a solution JAR file for this purpose named BeanCounter.jar.
+I have provided a reference implementation for this purpose named BeanCounter.jar.

 In luck mode, the bean counter operates conventionally: there is an equal